citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/plataform-administration/questionnaires/ticket-template.md

 Items list
 --------------------

-1.The following cadastral fields are available to the user to facilitate the identification of the desired items in the standard feature
-listing: **ID, Identification os Service Template Request** and **Name Service Template Request**.
+1.The following cadastral fields are available to the user to facilitate the identification of the desired items in the standard feature listing: **ID, Identification os Service Template Request** and **Name Service Template Request**.

-2. There are action buttons available to the user for each item in the listing, they are: *Edit* and *Delete*.
+2.There are action buttons available to the user for each item in the listing, they are: *Edit* and *Delete*.

     ![Listing](images/serv.temp.img2.jpg)